- Demo Day

 Pella, IA | firstname.lastname@example.org

-Hooked by worm power before discovering diesel power.
-After studying composting and graduating with a degree in Environmental Studies from Central College he joined equipment manufacturer Vermeer Corporation in Pella, Iowa as a product specialist within the recycling division.
-Traveling about 25 weeks a year he has been roaming North America and beyond gaining a wealth of knowledge and helping organizations setup compost facilities, manufacture mulch, clear land, and produce biofuels.
-He has presented at the Compost Council of Canada Annual Conference, Canadian Wood Waste Recycling Association, and US Compost Council Annual Conference on topics related to operational efficiency and maintenance.
+After studying composting and graduating with a degree in Environmental Studies from Central College he joined equipment manufacturer Vermeer Corporation in Pella, Iowa.
+For the past 10 years he has been traveling about 25 weeks a year roaming North America and beyond helping organizations setup compost facilities, manufacture mulch, clear land, and produce biofuels.
+As he interacts with operations he is a curious learner of all things that make them successful and strives to help operations improve by sharing best practices.
+He has presented at the BioCycle Conference, Compost Council of Canada Conference, Canadian Wood Waste Recycling Association, and US Compost Council Conference on topics related to operational efficiency, maintenance, and innovation.

-Through my work as an Application Specialist I have spent years working with composters who wrestle with these ideas.
-It’s through these experiences that I will share how to apply innovation principles to filter customer and market information through a process that brings the strongest ideas to the surface.
-A discussion of risk will also be covered to best evaluate how much an organization can withstand.
-The goal of this presentation is to inspire the audience to think differently about how they can take ideas and evaluate them to uncover their next big break through.
+Through my work as an Application Specialist, I have spent years working with businesses who wade through these costs.
+It’s through these experiences that I will share tools to calculate equipment operating costs, discuss examples of how to use these tools to guide a decision, and unpack strategies to best manage variable costs.
+The goal of this presentation is to inspire the audience to think differently about how to evaluate technology purchases and develop strategies to best manage these costs